SherineAwad/bitbybit/lncRNA.rst

 A protein-coding mRNA can be defined by open reading frame (ORF) greater than 100 amino acids (aa) or 300 nucleotides (nt) Cutoffs are used to discriminate between ncRNA and mRNA: (300 nt /100 codons)

 However, lncRNA sometimes contain ORF that are long, hence protein with <100 are misclassified as ncRNA.
-Also, teducing the cutoff leads to underestimating ncRNA.
+Also, reducing the cutoff leads to underestimating ncRNA.

 2. Open reading frame conservation
 ######################################